avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 - injection via software and firmware updates: for devices where the Trust Anchor is not burned onto the device, for example in less constrained devices and IT equipment, post-quantum Trust Anchors can be injected through software or firmware update mechanisms.
 The deployment of these Trust Anchors may leverage existing update mechanisms and traditional cryptography to minimize effort.
 However, this approach necessitates the distribution of the new Trust Anchors well in advance of any suspicion that traditional cryptography may become vulnerable.
 Given the lead time required to ensure widespread distribution, the time window where this mechanism is suitable is further reduced.

 ### Suitable migration mechanisms
-Trust anchors that have limited to no ability to be upgraded but which must be able to be trusted for a long time will require the use of signatures which must be able to withstand future crytanalysis attacks as well as technological advancements.
+Trust anchors that have limited to no ability to be upgraded, but which must be able to be trusted for a long time will require the use of signatures which must be able to withstand future cryptanalysis attacks as well as technological advancements.
 The following migration mechanisms should be considered for these environments:

-- Multiple Signatures - These can be used to give the environment resilience to crytanalysis attacks and technological advancements because should a critical break happen, the secondary signature should allow for addition time for upgrade which will be welcome given the location constraints.
+- Multiple Signatures - These can be used to give the environment resilience to cryptanalysis attacks and technological advancements because should a critical break happen, the secondary signature should allow for additional time for upgrade which will be welcome given the location constraints.
 This would require cryptographic library updates as well as protocol level changes to support multiple signatures.
 - Composite Signatures - Similar to multiple signatures but would only require updates to the cryptographic libraries as well as a signature algorithm update in protocols.
 It is likely composite signatures would be easier to deploy as single key and signature objects are used which is similar to what has historically be used.
 - Stateful hash based signatures - In constrained locations where larger signature sizes are acceptable, direct upgrade to a stateful hash based signature may be sufficient.